-This article is the third in a series in which we focus on property issues in our bi-monthly e-newsletter for individuals and their families, Pathfinder – personal tax and wealth(sign up here).
+This article is the fourth in a series in which we focus on property issues in our bi-monthly e-newsletter for individuals and their families, Pathfinder – personal tax and wealth(sign up here).
 Over the next few editions of the e-newsletter we will further explore the most common property tax issues our clients are asking us about.
 Whether a landlord, or simply someone looking to utilise property as an investment for their (and their family’s) future, this series will seek to advise you on your options, and prevent you from falling foul of any unforeseen tax implications!

 In this article we look at how Residence Nil Rate Band (RNRB) can potentially allow you to pass a proportion of the value of your home without paying any tax on its value…

 Financial planning can be thought of as a game of two halves.
 During our 20’s, 30’s and 40’s, we are making our way in life.
 We borrow and buy a house, we start long-term relationships and have a family.
 We make pension contributions and pave the way for the second half where in our 50’s, 60’s and 70’s, we enjoy the fruits of our labours.
 The mortgage is paid off, kids are through university and we have sufficient pension income to retire.
 The second half requires a good first half as a death or long-term illness will affect how much we have to live on.
 Similarly, lack of pension provision during the first will not give the rewards in the second.

 The UK continues to live in uncertain times as Brexit looms large with no agreement currently in place and a backdrop of political disagreement both in the UK and with the EU.
 Things are not getting any clearer.

 Our experts Susan Robinson, Partner and Head of Charities and Not for Profit, and Phil Reynolds, Audit and Assurance Senior Manager and specialist in Academies and Education, discuss how new and existing Trustees and Governors can perform their role as well as cover their responsibilities.